 Description The crash/ injury could result in a fatality.
 The event could cause major catastrophic damage to public infrastructure, the environment or force a road to be closed for extended periods.
 Several persons may suffer significant injuries requiring hospital treatment.
 Vehicle(s) involved in the crash could be written off.
-The crash involved a heavy vehicle.
-The crash involved a high-speed collision.
+The crash involved in the crash could be written on. • The crash involved a high-speed collision.
 The crash/ event could result in injuries requiring treatment.
 Vehicles involved suffered significant damage and were required to be towed.
 Minor events involving pedestrians, eg. fall event.
 The event is significant enough to divert traffic to alternative routes.
 Low to medium speed vehicle on vehicle collisions.
 Panel damage to vehicles but otherwise still driveable.
 Tyre puncture at low-speed.
 Events that cause minor nuisance/ annoyance to road users and the public.
 Bicycle topple events at very low speed.
 Pedestrian fall events with no major injuries.
 Damage to soft infrastructure, eg. guideposts, frangible street sign posts, landscaping.
 The event is more of a nuisance than an injury risk.
 Nuisance impacts, eg. opening doors into posts/ trees.
 Minor damage to public infrastructure, eg. tyre marks, scrape marks.
-Access is temporarily obstructed.
+Access is temporarily obstructed. i i i i i i i i i